When is a Swimming Pool certificate of compliance required?

 We try to keep this as simple and easy as possible.

 Get in contact with us; we will require some information about the Swimming Pool and property upfront.
-We are required to have a contract with the property owner which is available on website (online Contract).
+We are required to have a contract with the property owner which is available on website (Request compliance inspection).

 Depending on your requirements we will attend an inspection and issue the relevant certificate – if you do not obtain compliance on the first inspection and require a certificate of compliance we can assist in rectification work and will then attend a second inspection once the works are complete and issue the certificate of compliance.